 Bubbles (financial manias) unfold in several stages, an observation that is backed up by 500 years of economic history.
 Each mania is obviously different, but there are always similarities; simplistically, four phases can be identified:

 - Stealth.
-Those who understand the new fundamentals realize an emerging opportunity for substantial future appreciation, but at risk since their assumptions are so far unproven.
+Those who understand the new fundamentals realize an emerging opportunity for substantial future appreciation, but at a high risk since their assumptions are so far unproven.
 So the “smart money” gets invested in the asset class, often quietly and cautiously.
 This category of investors tends to have better access to information and a higher capacity to understand the wider economic context that would trigger asset inflation.
-Prices gradually increase but often completely unnoticed by the general population.
+They can also rely on speculative and unproven assumptions.
+Prices gradually increase but often go completely unnoticed by the general population.
 Larger and larger positions are established as the smart money starts to understand better that the fundamentals are well-grounded and that this asset class is likely to experience significant future valuations.

 - Blow-off.
 A moment of epiphany (a trigger) arrives, and everyone roughly at the same time realizes that the situation has changed.
 Confidence and expectations encounter a paradigm shift, not without a phase of denial where many try to reassure the public that this is just a temporary setback.
 Some are fooled, but not for long.
 Many try to unload their assets, but takers are few; everyone is expecting further price declines.
 The house of cards collapses under its own weight, and latecomers (commonly the general public) are left holding depreciating assets while the smart money pulled out a long time ago.
 Prices plummet at a rate much faster than the one that inflated the bubble.
 Many over-leveraged asset owners go bankrupt, triggering additional waves of sales.
 There is even the possibility that the valuation undershoots the long-term mean, implying a significant buying opportunity.
 However, the general public at this point considers this sector as “the worst possible investment one can make”.
 This is the time when the smart money starts acquiring assets at low prices.